shopware/shopware/adr/2020-08-21-unified-notification-titles.md

+---
-# 2020-08-21 - Notification titles are pre-defined and make use of the global namespace
+title: Notification titles are pre-defined and make use of the global namespace
+date: 2020-08-21
+area: administration
+tags: [administration, notification]
+---

 ## Context